 Wage & Hour Class Actions

-Wage and hour class action lawsuits have grown dramatically in number over the last decades.
-From a 400% growth in the filing of federal wage and hour cases since 2000 to the advent of wage and hour “bounty hunter” statutes in California, multi-plaintiff wage and hour lawsuits now represent the single most significant threat to employers across the United States.
+Wage and hour class action lawsuits have grown dramatically in number over the last couple of decades.
+From a 400% growth in the filing of federal wage and hour cases since 2000, to the advent of wage and hour “bounty hunter” statutes in California, multi-plaintiff wage and hour lawsuits now represent the single most significant threat to employers across the United States.
 Recent wage and hour verdicts have resulted in adverse outcomes to employers resulting in hundreds of millions of dollars in damages and attorneys’ fees.

 Why The Nation's Most Successful Companies Choose Lewis Brisbois

-With over 80 dedicated employment law practitioners, we bring exceptional talent, experience and litigation skills to bear on each case we handle and at a cost much lower than our competitors.
+We bring exceptional talent, experience and litigation skills to bear on each case we handle and at a cost much lower than our competitors.
 At Lewis Brisbois, we believe the value in representation lies in the quality of the lawyer.
 We are what you need in a crisis: truly great lawyers.

 Our Wage and Hour Class Action Practice comprises a dedicated group of highly-specialized attorneys to address and service the needs of employers across the country who find themselves on the receiving end of a wage and hour class action.
 Over the last few years, our practice group has defended hundreds of wage and hour class, collective, and representative actions across numerous federal and state jurisdictions, potentially involving hundreds of thousands of class members.

-Our wage and hour attorneys have been recognized locally and nationally as leaders in their field and practice in the forefront of wage and hour litigation.
+Our wage and hour attorneys have been recognized locally and nationally as leaders in their field, and practice in the forefront of wage and hour litigation.
 They regularly represent employers in a full spectrum of high-exposure matters involving cutting-edge wage and hour issues, including:

-- Representative actions for penalties under the California Private Attorney General Act (PAGA)
+- Representative actions for penalties under the California Private Attorney General Act (PAGA);

-- Overtime class actions
+- Overtime class actions;

-- Meal and Rest Period class actions
+- Meal and Rest Period class actions;

-- Payroll Stub Penalty class actions
+- Payroll Stub Penalty class actions;

-- Challenges to facially neutral time-punch rounding policies
+- Challenges to facially neutral time-punch rounding policies;

-- Suitable seating for retail-style employees
+- Suitable seating for retail-style employees;

-- Enforceability of employer arbitration agreements with class and representative action waivers
+- Enforceability of employer arbitration agreements with class and representative action waivers;

-- Failure to reimburse for business expenses, such as mileage, cellphones, and uniforms
+- Failure to reimburse for business expenses, such as mileage, cellphones, and uniforms;

-- Unpaid vacation time claims
+- Unpaid vacation time claims;

-- “Off-the-clock” work and compensable hours worked
+- “Off-the-clock” work and compensable hours worked;

-- Misclassification of employment status involving exempt employees and independent contractors
+- Misclassification of employment status involving exempt employees and independent contractors;

-- Miscalculation of regular rate of pay for overtime involving premium pay, shift differentials, commissions, non-discretionary bonuses, and holiday pay
+- Miscalculation of regular rate of pay for overtime involving premium pay, shift differentials, commissions, non-discretionary bonuses, and holiday pay;

-- "Mixed claims" involving wage and hour violations in addition to claims such as discrimination or harassment
+- "Mixed claims" involving wage and hour violations in addition to claims such as discrimination or harassment.

 We are among the most active litigation firms in the State of California, which imparts us with tremendous insight on how to achieve the optimal outcome for our clients.
 The Employment and Labor Practice Group has extensive experience in defending all facets of employment lawsuits, including class actions, with a very competitive rate structure.

-While our team counsels, teaches and trains management to prevent litigation and reduce their exposure to liability, sometimes employment litigation is inevitable.
+While our team counsels, teaches and trains management to prevent litigation and reduce clients' exposure to liability, sometimes employment litigation is inevitable.
 In those instances, due to the sensitive and volatile nature of employment actions, our attorneys formulate early and aggressive strategies to resolve matters.
-When early resolution is impossible, impractical or undesirable, we bring cases to trial.
+When early resolution is impossible, impractical, or undesirable, we bring cases to trial.
 Every year, our Employment and Labor Practice Group defends hundreds of employers at trial, in arbitration, and at administrative hearings.

 From Local Start Ups to Multinational Corporations